-Residents, businesses and non-profit organizations affected by severe storms on November 17, 2013 can apply for low-interest disaster loans from the U.S. Small Business Administration (SBA).
+Residents, businesses and non-profit organizations affected by severe storms from June and July can apply for low-interest disaster loans from the U.S. Small Business Administration (SBA).

 Loans up to $200,000 are available to homeowners to repair or replace damaged or destroyed real estate.
 Homeowners and renters are eligible for loans up to $40,000 to repair or replace damaged or destroyed personal property.